 Mt.
 Hood Hempcrete Home

 For those traveling in to help, rustic camping will be available onsite throughout the workshop days.
 You’re welcome to pitch a tent, bring a small camper, or sleep under the stars.
-While facilities will be simple, we’ll do our best to make the space warm and nourishing.
+There is also a campground 3 minutes away.

 Each day, breakfast and lunch will be provided to keep everyone well-fed and energized.
-Meals will be hearty, organic, and thoughtfully prepared — always with love and care.
+Meals will be hearty, organic, and thoughtfully prepared.

 In your free time, you might enjoy exploring the surrounding area.
 Here are a few local recommendations: